dineshchhantyal/portfolio-v2/content/posts/maa-la-ms-math-conference-2024/index.md

 As I reflect on the conference, I am reminded of the vibrant community that mathematics nurtures and the endless possibilities it presents for exploration, innovation, and career development.
 Also, I want to express my sincere gratitude to Professor Dr. Shim, Dr. Farman, and the University of Louisiana at Monroe for giving me the opportunity to attend the MAA Louisiana/Mississippi Section Meeting in New Orleans.
 It was an experience that has left an indelible mark on my journey.
 I look forward to the next edition of this conference and the new horizons it will unveil.

+## Image Gallery

 ![me](./me.jpg)

+- Me at the MAA LA MS Math Conference 2024

 ![Name Tag](./maa-name-tag.jpg)

+- My name tag for the conference

 ![Team ULM](./ulm-all.jpg)

+- ULM team at the conference

 ![Integration Bee Participants](./integeration-university.jpg)

+- Integration Bee participants from our university

 ![Maths Competition Winners](./maths-winners.jpg)

+- Winners of the mathematics competition: Team and Individual

 ![Data Science and Math Modeling](./workshop-1-1.jpg)

+- Data Science and Math Modeling Workshop